 The City will provide opportunities for public involvement in development and finalization of the SMAP through at least one public hearing.
-The first public hearing is tentatively scheduled for April 2022.
+The first public hearing at city council is expected to occur in either October or November..

-SECTION 6 -MS4 MAPPING AND DOCUMENTATION
+SECTION 7 -MS4 MAPPING AND DOCUMENTATION

-Section S5.C.4 of the Western Washington Phase II Municipal Stormwater Permit requires the City to an ongoing program for mapping and documenting the MS4.
+Section S5.C.4 of the Western Washington Phase II Municipal Stormwater Permit requires the City involvement in an ongoing program for mapping and documenting the MS4.
 Specific program components are outlined below:

-- Maintain mapping data for the features listed below: - Known MS4 outfalls and known MS4 discharge points. - o Receiving waters, other than groundwater. - Stormwater treatment and flow control BMPs/facilities owned or operated by the City. - Tributary conveyances to all known outfalls with a 24-inch nominal diameter or larger, or an equivalent cross-sectional area for non-pipe systems, mapping the following features and/or attributes: - Tributary conveyance type, material, and size where known. - Associated drainage areas. - Land use. - All connections to the MS4 authorized or allowed by the Permittee after February 16, 2007. - Connections between the MS4 and other municipalities or public entities. - Geographic areas served by the MS4 that do not discharge stormwater to surface waters. - The City shall make appropriate mapping updates by the following deadlines: - Collect size and material data for all known MS4 outfalls during normal course of business and update records, as necessary, before January 1, 2020 (City staff regularly maintains records of all known MS4 outfalls and discharge points). - Complete mapping of all known connections from the MS4 to privately owned stormwater systems by August 1, 2023. - Upon request, make all maps available to DOE. - Upon request, and to the extent appropriate, provide mapping information available to federally-recognized Indian Tribes, municipalities, and other permittees at a reasonable cost.
+- Maintain mapping data for the features listed below: - Known MS4 outfalls and known MS4 discharge points. - o Receiving waters, other than groundwater. - Stormwater treatment and flow control BMPs/facilities owned or operated by the City. - Tributary conveyances to all known outfalls with a 24-inch nominal diameter or larger, or an equivalent cross-sectional area for non-pipe systems, mapping the following features and/or attributes: - Tributary conveyance type, material, and size where known. - Associated drainage areas. - Land use. - All connections to the MS4 authorized or allowed by the Permittee after February 16, 2007. - Connections between the MS4 and other municipalities or public entities. - Geographic areas served by the MS4 that do not discharge stormwater to surface waters. - The City shall make appropriate mapping updates by the following deadlines: - Collect size and material data for all known MS4 outfalls during normal course of business and update records, as necessary, before January 1, 2020 (City staff regularly maintains records of all known MS4 outfalls and discharge points). - Complete mapping of all known connections from the MS4 to privately owned stormwater systems by August 1, 2023. - Upon request, make all maps available to DOE. - Upon request, and to the extent appropriate, provide mapping information available to federally recognized Indian Tribes, municipalities, and other permittees at a reasonable cost.